stdiff/sandbox/04-SparkHadoopPi/README.md

   [Guide](http://spark.apache.org/docs/latest/ml-guide.html),
   [Documentation](http://spark.apache.org/docs/latest/api/python/pyspark.mllib.html)

+To use PySpark-API, especially MLlib, from Python3, we need to modify some Python scripts in the Spark tar ball.
+In the directory `spark-2.1.0-bin-hadoop2.7/examples/src/main/python/{streaming|mllib}` there are several scripts which are not valid in Python3 and these cause errors when installing PySpark.
+So we need to fix them.
+The invalid lines are all of form

+	lambda (v, p): ......... ## valid only for Python 2

+This must be

+	lambda v, p: ......

+`spark-for-py3.txt` is a patch to fix such lamda statements.

-To use Python3 for the PySpark-shell we need the following environment.
+To use Python3 (instead of Python2) for the PySpark-shell we need the following environment.

 	export PYSPARK_PYTHON=python3